apache/mxnet/example/rnn/bucketing/README.md

 This folder contains RNN examples using high level mxnet.rnn interface.

 ## Data
 1) Review the license for the PenTreeBank dataset and ensure that you agree to it.
-Then uncomment the lines in the 'get_ptb_data.sh' script that download the dataset.
+Then uncomment the lines in the 'get_sherlockholmes_data.sh' script that download the dataset.

-2) Run `get_ptb_data.sh` to download PenTreeBank data.
+2) Run `get_sherlockholmes_data.sh` to download PenTreeBank data.

 ## Python